ForzaETH/stable-baselines3/docs/guide/examples.rst

 Training a RL agent on Atari games is straightforward thanks to ``make_atari_env`` helper function.
 It will do `all the preprocessing <https://danieltakeshi.github.io/2016/11/25/frame-skipping-and-preprocessing-for-deep-q-networks-on-atari-2600-games/>`_ and multiprocessing for you.
-To install the Atari environments, run the command ``pip install gymnasium[atari,accept-rom-license]`` to install the Atari environments and ROMs, or install Stable Baselines3 with ``pip install stable-baselines3[extra]`` to install this and other optional dependencies.
+To install the Atari environments, run the command ``pip install gym[atari, accept-rom-license]`` to install the Atari environments and ROMs, or install Stable Baselines3 with ``pip install stable-baselines3[extra]`` to install this and other optional dependencies.

 .. image:: ../_static/img/colab-badge.svg
    :target: https://colab.research.google.com/github/Stable-Baselines-Team/rl-colab-notebooks/blob/sb3/atari_games.ipynb